 I. Brief History

 Filtration is the process of separating solids from liquids.
-It is described as pouring a fluid into a filtration system where the liquid is allowed to pass through a membrane where solids are collected.
+It is described as pouring fluid into a filtration system where the liquid is allowed to pass through a membrane where solids are collected.
 After the fluid passes through the membrane, impurities are removed leaving only the filtered liquid.

 People have always desired clean, clear drinking water and have tried to achieve it by using various filtration methods throughout history.